 15 - Therefore will pray with the mind - understanding - in a language that I understand.

 17 - Thus those that hear are NOT built up (edified) - unless there is an interpreter.

-22 - This gift was NOT for the believer’s benefit, it was not an indication of one’s salvation nor of one’s importance, but was a sign to the unbeliever.
+22 - This gift was NOT for the believer’s benefit, but was a sign to the unbeliever.

 23 - But if all speak in tongues (and there is no interpreter) - visitors will just think you are all crazy.